dc9865/dc9865/README.md

 ---

 ### 📂 Featured Networking Projects
-*Since my professional roles focused on end-user support, I use these labs to demonstrate my hands-on configuration skills with Layer 2 and Layer 3 devices.*

 #### 🌐 [Enterprise Network Simulation (Cisco)](https://github.com/ccna-labs)
 * Designed and configured a multi-router, multi-switch enterprise topology using **Cisco IOS**.